aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

     ],
 ```

-## changing the default queue connection to use the redis connection
+## changing the default Laravel Queue connection to use Redis

 We can change the default Laravel queue store configuration to use the Redis key value store for its queue by changing the `default` setting specified in the `config/queue.php` configuration file shown below: